 A full CV is available here.

 Almeling, Rene.
-Guynecology: Men, Medical Knowledge, and Reproduction.
+GUYnecology: The Missing Science of How Men's Health Matters for Reproduction.
 Under contract with University of California Press.

 Almeling, Rene.
 2011.
 Sex Cells: The Medical Market for Eggs and Sperm.
 Berkeley: University of California Press.